Health Records Act 2001 (Vic)

 Under the HR Act, health information that is collected, held or used by organisations must be handled in accordance with 11 Health Privacy Principles (HPPs).
 Note that unlike personal information regulated by the PDP Act, health information does not have to be recorded.

-The HPPs are Able to be enforced by law. and apply to:
+The HPPs are legally binding and apply to: